 Nowadays, live data prototypes are also used for more advanced testing.
 They use analytics to determine the product’s success or failure.

-A: Rapid Prototyping is a strategy employed by agile teams throughout the product development process.
-In this approach, the 3-dimensional prototypes of a product are created and subsequently tested to optimize simple characteristics such as shape, size, overall usability, etc., and gather some user feedback.
+A: Rapid prototyping is a strategy agile teams employ throughout the product development process.
+Using this approach, you can create three-dimensional prototypes of a product.
+Subsequently, you test these prototypes to optimize superficial characteristics such as shape, size, overall usability, etc.